 Have I convinced you?
 Great!
 Now, pick a project.
 Which project would it delight you the most to move the needle on?
 Which one would be the most fun?
 Which one would calm your fears or elevate your confidence?
 Pick ONE (I hear you bartering for two… join the Master Class and we’ll hash it out) and let’s get busy!

 I bet you’ve tried to make progress on this project before, right?
 You might be feeling skeptical right now because you feel like you’ve already tried a bunch of times… and every time you’ve failed to make much progress.
 I’ve been there.

-Listen, making progress on any project is change.
-Change is notoriously hard and that’s why most projects- even those we really, really, really want to do- fall by the wayside.
+Making progress on any project is change and change is notoriously hard and that’s why most projects- even those we really, really, really want to do- fall by the wayside.

 - If you want to exercise more, but are fearful because you’ve tried so many times before and failed, you might just throw up your hands.

 - If you want to return to playing the piano, but you are convinced you simply don’t have the time then you won’t play the piano.